LinuxLab-ESGI/Minicom-Memento/README.md

 # Minicom - Memento
-<i>Memento for Minicom, the best way to initialize serial connections on Linux !</i>
+<i>Memento to initialize serial connections with Minicom on Linux systems !</i>
 __________

 ### Prerequisite :